 I’ve worked with some truly amazing engineers in the past who say that if a mix engineer has to EQ anything then the recording engineer has done their job wrong.
 Well, that may be true to a degree, but that’s a super old-school approach and in this modern digital age dropping an EQ on a track requires virtually no work.

 Here, I’ve put some very basic 7-band EQs by Avid (these come stock with Pro Tools, but any ‘ol EQ will work) on the guitar tracks.
 I’ve isolated some blown out frequencies and done a bit of minor subtractive EQ-ing to get the wonkiness out of the tone through the midrange and pulled out a bit of extra harsh high-end frequencies to smooth everything out.
-Also, adding a low-pass filter to get rid of any unwanted resonant bass frequencies is also a good idea — this will prevent the guitars from competing sonically with aspects of the bass and the drums (also, if all your instruments have the same low-end content then it’s going to make a big muddy chunk down there which will make your recording sound less defined).
+Also, adding a high-pass filter to get rid of any unwanted resonant bass frequencies is also a good idea — this will prevent the guitars from competing sonically with aspects of the bass and the drums (also, if all your instruments have the same low-end content then it’s going to make a big muddy chunk down there which will make your recording sound less defined).
 By subtractive EQ-ing I mean pulling frequency bands out, but not all the way.
 If you pull a frequency out all the way you could lose some important musical harmonics and make an instrument sound a bit too dead.
 The key here is to subtract just a little here and there, making sure to maintain the integrity of the original tone.

 This is done on both of the guitar tracks and I have those tracks bussed to subgroup I’m calling “Guitar 1.”
 On the subgroup I’ve added a compressor.
 Which compressor should you use?
 Well, that’s a matter of taste, but I’m using a plug-in of what is arguably the most popular guitar compressor of all time – the LA-3A.